 We welcome applications from international students to our three-year J.D. program.
-To be eligible for admission a prospective student must have earned the equivalent of a U.S. baccalaureate degree.
+To be eligible for admission, a prospective student must have earned the equivalent of a U.S. bachelor’s degree.

-As an international J.D. candidate, you will need to determine if your undergraduate degree can be evaluated by the Credential Assembly Service (CAS) by looking at the criteria outlined in the LSAT/CAS Registration and Information Book.
+As an international J.D. candidate, you will need to determine if your undergraduate degree can be evaluated by the CAS by looking at the criteria outlined in the LSAT/CAS Registration and Information Book.

 If your undergraduate degree can be evaluated by the Credential Assembly Service (CAS) a CAS Report (including LSAT scores, college transcript(s) and analysis of college transcripts) is required.
 See the LSAC website for CAS registration.

 If your undergraduate degree cannot be evaluated by the CAS you will need to:

 - Take the LSAT and have your score(s) sent to us; and

 - Obtain an analysis of your transcript from a U.S. transcript evaluation service to determine its equivalency of a U.S. bachelor’s degree.
 Translated and certified transcripts should be sent to Maine Law along with the analysis from the evaluating agency when you apply.

 Applications are accepted and reviewed on a rolling basis.